Italian Adventures Part II: Bologna

 MUSEUMS + ATTRACTIONS

-La Due Torri // yes, it’s very steep, and yes, it’s claustrophobic.. but it’s worth it for the breathtaking views over the terracotta rooftops of Bologna.
+Le Due Torri // yes, it’s very steep, and yes, it’s claustrophobic.. but it’s worth it for the breathtaking views over the terracotta rooftops of Bologna.
 Added bonus: it’s super cheap!
 A must-visit.
+Address: P.za di Porta Ravegnana, 40126 Bologna BO, Italy

 PLACES TO SEE + THINGS TO DO